DataDog/documentation/content/en/continuous_delivery/explorer/facets.md

 Measures support units (**time** in seconds or **size** in bytes) to handle orders of magnitude at query time and display time.
 The unit is a property of the measure itself, not of the field.

 For example, consider a `duration` measure in nanoseconds.
-Suppose deployments from `env:staging` have `duration:1000`, meaning `1000 milliseconds`.
-Supposed test runs from `env:qa` have `duration:500`, meaning `500 microseconds`.
-Use `duration:>20ms` to consistently query deployment execution tags from both environments at once.
+Suppose deployments from `env:staging` have `duration:10000000`, meaning `10 milliseconds`.
+Supposed deployments from `env:qa` have `duration:5000000`, meaning `5 milliseconds`.
+Use `duration:>2ms` to consistently query deployment execution tags from both environments at once.
 For more information about search queries, see [Search Syntax][6].

 ## Facet panel